 VIDEO: Notice the short trigger reset (about the same as the XDm).
 Also notice the second strike option:

 As you can see by reading this article.
 I’d recommend this gun to anyone looking for a small, compact polymer pistol in 9mm, .40 or .45.
-The gun has never misfired, failed to feed or failed to extract any ammo we’ve put through it, this includes cheap Russian Wolfe and Hornady TAP.
+The gun has never misfired, failed to feed or failed to extract any ammo we’ve put through it, this includes cheap Russian Wolf and Hornady TAP.

 If you money isn’t a issue, I can see you wanting and buying a Smith and Wesson M&P Pro, or a compact Springfield XD instead.
 But if you’re on a budget, this gun will save you hundreds of dollars and deliver more than enough home protection performance as any brand.
 Personally, after shooting hundreds of rounds through it on a variety of ranges, I’d trust my life to it.